-VI.
+VII.
 BACKGROUND FACTS

-- 47. In February, 2012, as a m eans to contend with the State's \$13 billion deficit, Governor Quinn announced his intention to close two SODCs by October 31, 2012 (the Jacksonville Developmental Center ("Jacksonville" or "JDC"), and by October 31, 2013 (Murray in Centralia, Illinois), and on inform ation and belief, to close all rem aining SODCs soon thereafter. - 48.
-On June 14, 2012, Governor Quinn signe d a package of legislation which included \$1.6 billion worth of Medicaid cuts endangering the poorest and neediest of the State's residents, and in particular, individuals with severe and profound developmental disabilities. - 49.
-The signing of the "Save Medicaid Access and Resources Together ("SMART") Act, Public Act 097-0689, slashed an annual \$240 million that provided critical funding to State nursing homes and hospitals and results in the planned closure of SODCs in Illinois. - 50.
-On October 30, 2012, the Illinois Health Fa cilities and Services Review Board ("IHFSRB"), over ob jections from the Individual Plaintiffs, and representatives of other similarly situated individuals with developmental disabilities, and against the recommendations of IHFSRB's own staff, issued its decision to close JDC. - 51.
-In the weeks that followed the decision, IDHS first requested and received an extension of the closure date from November 21, 2012 to December 3, 2012.
-Un able to meet even the revised closure date (by completing all the steps in its own process), IDHS instead fast-tracked the process to relocate all of the remaining JDC residents to other locations despite having emphatically testified to the IHFSRB that the original November 21st closure date provided enough time and that if necessary, they were prepared to follow the IHFSRB's procedures to keep the facility open - with appropriate staff - as long as necessary to ensure the safe, sound and reasonable transitions.
+- 52. In February, 2012, as a m eans to contend with the State's \$13 billion deficit, Governor Quinn announced his intention to close two SODCs by October 31, 2012 (the Jacksonville Developmental Center ("Jacksonville" or "JDC") in Jacksonville, Illinois), and by October 31, 2013 (Murray Developmental Center ("Murray" or "MDC") in Centralia, Illino is), and on information and belief, to close all remaining SODCs soon thereafter. - 53.
+On June 14, 2012, Governor Quinn signe d a package of legislation which included \$1.6 billion worth of Medicaid cuts endangering the poorest and neediest of the State's residents, and in particular, individuals with severe and profound developmental disabilities. - 54.
+The signing of the "Save Medicaid Access and Resources Together ("SMART") Act, Public Act 097-0689, slashed an annual \$240 million that provided critical funding to State nursing homes and hospitals and results in the planned closure of SODCs in Illinois. - 55.
+On October 30, 2012, the Illinois Health Fa cilities and Services Review Board ("IHFSRB"), over objections from the Individual Plaintiffs, and representatives of other similarly situated individuals with developm ental disabilities, and against the recom mendations of IHFSRB's own staff, issued its decision to close JDC.

-- 52. Instead, IDHS abruptly m oved 30+ resi dents, inclusive of the Individual Plaintiffs' and Plaintiffs' Class Members, to other SODCs in a matter of days prior to the December 3, 2012 closure, many as temporary admissions, thus ensuring continued infliction of transfer trauma in the future, when they will undoubtedly be moved again. - 53.
+- 56. In the weeks that followed the decision, IDHS first requested and received an extension of the closu re date from November 21, 2012 to December 3, 2012.
+Un able to meet even the revised closure date (by completing all the steps in its own process), IDHS instead fast-tracked the process to relocate all of the remaining JDC residents to other locations despite having emphatically testified to the IHFSRB that the original November 21st closure date provided enough time and that if necessary, they were prepared to follow the IHFSRB's procedures to keep the facility open with appropriate staff as long as necessary to ensure the safe, sound and reasonable transitions. - 57.
+Instead, IDHS abruptly m oved 30+ resi dents, inclusive of the Individual Plaintiffs' and Plaintiffs' Class Members, to other SODCs in a matter of days prior to the December 3, 2012 closure, many as temporary admissions, thus ensuring continued infliction of transfer trauma in the future, when they will undoubtedly be moved again. - 58.
 Critically, the budget cuts im plemented as of July 1, 2012, have caused and will cause the eventual elim ination of services for the Individual Plain tiffs and Plaintiffs' Class Members, as well as the imminent closure of all Illinois SODCs.
-Indeed, on information belief, it is the State's intention to close all of Illinois' SODCs despite the fact that Illinois residents now living in SODCs, inclusive of the Individual Plaintiffs' and Plaintiffs' Class Members, will have no appropriate placement. - 54.
-In the absence of an injunction, the individual Plaintiffs and Plaintiffs' Class members will be irrepa rably harmed by the closure of SODCs.
-Many residen ts of SODCs, including the individual Plaint iffs and Plaintiffs' Class members, are incapable of living independently in community-based settings.
+Indeed, on information belief, it is the State's intention to close all of Illinois' SODCs despite the fact that Illinois residents now living in SODCs, inclusive of the Individual Plaintiffs' and Plaintiffs' Class Members, will have no appropriate placement. - 59.
+In the absence of an injunction, the individual Plaintiffs and Plaintiffs' Class members will be irreparably harmed by the closure of SODCs.
+Many residents of SODCs, including the individual Plaint iffs and Plaintiffs' Class members, are incapable of living independently in community-based settings.
 See Affidavits, attached as Group Exhibit B and incorporated herein by reference.
 Additionally, documents provided by the JDC Closure Advisory Committee indicate that as of mid-September 2012, 47 individuals, inclusive of the individual Plaintiffs and Plaintiffs' Class member, had been moved out of JDC.
 Among those 47, over a two month period there were 4 police en counters, or 8.5%.
 Over a 4 month period, there were 14 hospital admissions and/or ER visits-- nearly 30% of the transitioned.